dadorner-msft/activationws/README.md

 ActivationWs web service requires access to the URL listed in the [requirement](#requirements) section.

-**I'd like to evaluate ActivationWs, but I do not have access to the Extended Security MAK key yet.
-How can I evaluate ActivationWs beforehand?**

-You can evaluate ActivationWs by using your Windows MAK key.

 **After successfully deploying the licenses using ActivationWs, how can I verify the deployment of the extended security updates?**

-Please take a look at [this blog article](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/How-to-get-Extended-Security-Updates-for-eligible-Windows/ba-p/917807), which outlines the available updates to verify the deployment.
+Please take a look at [this blog article](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/obtaining-extended-security-updates-for-eligible-windows-devices/ba-p/1167091#), which outlines the available updates to verify the deployment.

 **Activate-Product.ps1 fails with "[Error] Failed to install the product key."**

-- Verify that you meet the ESU requiements, listed here: [How-to-get-Extended-Security-Updates](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/How-to-get-Extended-Security-Updates-for-eligible-Windows/ba-p/917807)
+- Check your product key
 - Run the PowerShell script `Activate-License.ps1` as administrator
-- Check your product key
+- For the deployment of ESU licenses only: ensure that all of the [prerequisites](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/obtaining-extended-security-updates-for-eligible-windows-devices/ba-p/1167091#) are installed on your ESU eligible device

 If it fails even though you followed these steps, please run `slmgr.vbs /ipk <product key>` and check the result.

 **Activate-Product.ps1 fails with "[Error] Product activation failed (3221549105)."**

-The field test results showed that this error occurs on devices that haven't been connected to the Internet for a while.
-Please deploy the latest [Security Monthly Quality Rollup](https://www.catalog.update.microsoft.com/Search.aspx?q=2020-01%20Security%20Monthly%20Quality%20Rollup) to update the system components to finish up the activation.
+For the deployment of ESU licenses only: ensure that all of the [prerequisites](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/obtaining-extended-security-updates-for-eligible-windows-devices/ba-p/1167091#) are installed on your ESU eligible device

 **Activate-Product.ps1 fails with "[Warning] The remote server returned an error: (500) Internal Server Error.**